 A run chart is a simple chart shows data points over a period of time.
-The displayed datas in a run chart mostly show trends, the performance of manufacturing, etc. Typically it is a two dimensional graph in which one axis shows time and the other axis shows the value.
+The displayed data in a run chart mostly show trends, the performance of manufacturing, etc. Typically it is a two dimensional graph in which one axis shows time and the other axis shows the value.

 A run chart helps you analyze the following over time: